 - 2. Gaps identified in relation to the Convention on Migratory Species include: - Legal definition of "take" for Cameroon and definition of "attempt to take" for Cameroon and Nigeria do not fully reflect the text of CMS Article I.1.i.
 (Inquiries #1 and #18) - Protection of critical habitats for species of interest is undertaken.
 As the obligation has not been clearly interpreted by the Convention, there is room for improving the conservation and restoration standards set out in CMS Article III.4.a (both countries).
 (Inquiries #7, #8 and #9) - Environmental Impact Assessment legislation is in place.
 As the obligation has not been clearly interpreted by the Convention, there is room for improving the prevention, compensation and mitigation standards set in CMS Article III.4.b (both countries).
 (Inquiries #10, #11 and #12) - 3.
-Additional gaps identified in relation to the CMS Recommendations for Developing and Strengthening National Legislation for Prohibiting the Taking of Appendix I Migratory Animals2 include: - Penalty types and levels are not considered sufficient to deter crime (Inquiry #19), as per standard set in Recommendations 13, 14, 15 and 16 (both countries). - Existing gaps in differential criminal liability in both countries for government officials and legal entities are not entirely following Recommendation 17.
+Additional gaps identified in relation to the CMS Recommendations for Developing and Strengthening National Legislation for Prohibiting the Taking of Appendix I Migratory Animals include: - Penalty types and levels are not considered sufficient to deter crime (Inquiry #19), as per standard set in Recommendations 13, 14, 15 and 16 (both countries). - Existing gaps in differential criminal liability in both countries for government officials and legal entities are not entirely following Recommendation 17.
 (Inquiry #20) - Nigeria presents gaps in making crime accomplices liable and is thus not fully following Recommendation 17.
 (Inquiry #21) - 4.
 Gaps identified in relation to the Gorilla Agreement are three, with both countries scoring no implementation.
 These include: - Exceptions to take are legally applicable to gorillas, which is contrary to the standard set in Gorilla Agreement Article III.2.b.
 (Inquiry #4) - Emergency interventions related to gorillas are not subject to EIA requirements and thus fail to implement Gorilla Agreement Article III.2.i.
 (Inquiry #13) - Human-gorilla conflict is not considered in land use planning legal procedures, as required per Gorilla Agreement Article III.2.j.
 (Inquiry #17) - 5.
-Lastly, gaps identified in the implementation of the Cross River Gorilla Revised Regional Action Plan3 extend to 13 out of 14 activities identified by the plan as related to or requiring the approval of legislation (Inquiries #22 to #30).
-The only site at which full implementation of the norms can be reported is the transboundary Takamanda-Okwangwo protected area complex (Inquiry #23).
+Lastly, gaps identified in the implementation of the Cross River Gorilla Revised Regional Action Plan3 extend to 12 out of 14 activities identified by the plan as related to or requiring the approval of legislation (Inquiries #22 to #30).
+The two areas with full implementation are 1) the effective protection of Mbutu forest in Cameroon and 2) the positive steps taken to register the transboundary Takamanda-Okwangwo protected area complex as a World Heritage Site.
 All other sites identified as needing formal legal protection remain legally unprotected at this point. - 6.
 Addressing the legal gaps identified would require amending existing legislation in both jurisdictions, as well creating new legislation to provide protection to the critical habitats for the Cross River gorilla and the Nigeria-Cameroon chimpanzee.

-2 Contained in UNEP/CMS/COP13/Doc.22/Annex 2 Legislative Guidance Materials Relating to Implementation of Article III.5.
+&lt;sup>2 Contained in UNEP/CMS/COP13/Doc.22/Annex 2 Legislative Guidance Materials Relating to Implementation of Article III.5.
 This document has been noted by the Conference of the Parties as per UNEP/CMS/COP13/Report.

-3 Adopted by the Third Meeting of the Parties (MOP3) to the Gorilla Agreement in 2019.
+&lt;sup>3 Adopted by the Third Meeting of the Parties (MOP3) to the Gorilla Agreement in 2019.